BAS Cybersecurity

 Cloud Support Technician, Certificate

-The Cloud Support Technician Certificate is a 2-quarter, 15-credit certificate with a focus on the support, early design and utilization of cloud services.
-This certificate can stack into both the AAS-T and BAS degree.
+The Cloud Support Technician Certificate is a 2-quarter, 15-credit certificate with a focus on the support, early design, and utilization of cloud services.
+This certificate can stack into both the AAS-T and BAS degrees.

 Focus Areas: